benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 ## Next Steps

-Hopefully this shows how easy it is to get starting building your own microservice infrastructure in go.
+Hopefully this shows how easy it is to get started building your own microservice infrastructure in go.

 In addition to building out missing functionality, we also need to externalize our configuration and provide a way to manage the database.
 We also need to organize the components of our app (api, client, and service) into separate packages so that a client application need not import the service code but the api can be shared.

 I've published a [complete example](https://github.com/benschw/go-todo) on github that takes care of these things: